Fault Protection Layouts

 • Unclear protection boundaries at the POI

-• Missing consideration of islanded fault sensitivity
+• Insufficient consideration of islanded fault sensitivity

-• Insufficient validation across operating modes
+• Inadequate validation across operating modes

-• Incomplete drawings and settings documentation
+• Incomplete drawings and protection settings documentation

 Validation Requirements